dangpham12/PyCMF-JAX/TO-DO.md

 ## Code

 - Benchmark enhanced GT4py V
-- Convert to JAX + benchmark
+- Convert to JAX
-- JAX earth.py, check for control flow
+  - JAX earth.py, check for control flow V
+  - Do ticking_earth.py V
+  - Static args expected if almost not change, how define them dynamic ?  => no use of static args anymore V
+  - Will attribute as parameters in jitted function work ?
+V
+  - Attributes used in jitted function ? => compile with value init, not modified further then no problem V
+  - !!!
+Code works, perfoms pretty well, nice scaling, precision similar to GT4py V
+  - Didn't adapt the energy transfer not including boundaries
+- Benchmark JAX
 - Compare JAX and GT4py performance

 ## Memoire